 I was recently having a conversation with a friend of mine, when she dropped a bombshell on me, “You know you are going to have teenagers for the next 14 years.”

 “Hold on,” I told her while frantically doing the math in my head.
 She was right.
 My youngest is five and the rest of them are spaced just perfectly to keep me in teenagers for a long time.
 I have already had teenagers for 6 years and I am adding another one in a couple weeks when my daughter turns 13.

-Trying to wrap my head around this fact, I then realized that my husband and I have only been married for 17 years.
-We are going to be navigating turbulent, hormonal, waters for longer than we have been trying to learn this marriage thing!
-I feel tired.
+Trying to wrap my head around this fact, I then realized that with 8 kids I will have a collective total of 56 YEARS of parenting teenagers!
+I am going to be navigating turbulent, hormonal, waters for a very long time.

 P.S.
 For all my friends that might want to tell me about what comes after teenagers, no thank you!
 Sometimes ignorance is bliss.